Coder-o-cloud/Coder-o-cloud/README.md

 <div align="center">

-*Projects are where the theory becomes real.*
+*Ideas are where the journey starts.
+Full-stack projects are where they become real.*

 </div>